lkodinsson/MARS/Basic/PHB.md

 ### Improvising Maneuvers

 Although maneuvers must normally be learned in order to use, you can improvise maneuvers.
 To do so, you must be at least trained in the skill required to learn it, but not have the maneuver itself learned.
 If you do improvise a maneuver, you make all skill checks and attack rolls specified in that maneuver with a -2 penalty (not including damage rolls), and the stamina cost is increased by 1.
-If that maneuver is a swift action, it becomes a standard action instead.
+If that maneuver is a standard, swift, or free action, it becomes one action speed slower.

 For example: You are trained in Finesse but aren't trained in the Feint maneuver.
 You attempt to improvise the maneuver, taking a -2 penalty on your charisma check to perform the maneuver.
+Additionally, it costs 3 stamina instead of 2, and is a standard action instead of a swift action.

 # Resting

-At some point during an adventure you may find yourself low on your resources (health, endurance, stamina, and mana).
+At some point during an adventure you may find yourself low on your resources (health, endurance, stamina, and focus).
 In order to restore these resources, you need to rest.
-There are two different types of rests: the short rest and the long rest.
-Depending on the type of rest performed, you will recover a different amount of your spent resources.
+There are two different types of rest: the short rest and the long rest.
+Depending on the type of rest performed, you will recover a different amount of spent resources.

 ##### Table: Rest Recovery Rates
 | Resource | Short Rest | Long Rest |